LCC-CIT/CS123-CourseMaterials/CS123_Syllabus.md

 All of the software required for this class is free.
 You can use any operating system: Windows, Mac OS, or Linux.

-#### Software Required for Lab Assignments
+#### Software Required for Course Work

-You will need to download these applications and install them on your computer.
-They are already installed on the computers in the classroom.
+See the [Getting Started Guide](https://lcc-cit.github.io/CS123-CourseMaterials/CS123_GettingStartedGuide_8wk.html) for a list of the software needed for this class.

-- A web browser.
+You will need to download and install any software you don't already have on your computer.
+The software has

-- Microsoft  Word (see the free Microsoft Office offer below) or a word processor that is compatible with Word, like the free, open source, [Libre Office](https://www.libreoffice.org).
+already been installed on the computers in the classroom and in the CIT computer lab.

 ####  Free and Discounted Software for Students